radiomuseum/cohiradia-website/src/Berlin_2025_en.md

 as it generates a complex MW-spectrum immediately after power-on.
 Thanks to the initiative of Claus-Peter Gallenmiller this player will be installed permanently in the German Museum of Technology and represents the first implementation in a public institution.

-A report written by an interested visitor can be read in (German) ["Forumsbeitrag des RBF"](https://www.radio-bastler.de/forum/index.php?thread/29054-cohiradia-vorf%C3%BChrung-in-berlin/&postID=318069#post318069) lesen.
+A report written by an interested visitor can be read in (German) ["Forumsbeitrag des RBF"](https://www.radio-bastler.de/forum/index.php?thread/29054-cohiradia-vorf%C3%BChrung-in-berlin/&postID=318069#post318069) (German).

 <img align="left" width="400" height="200" src="https://cohiradia.radiomuseum.org/download/data/Internal_data/IMG_20250830_153157.png" />.